iluvjava/Maths/Notebook 2.0/Math 000/Linear Algebra/Unitary Matrix.md

 $$q_i(q_i^Hv) = (q_iq_i^H)v$$

-And this representatiaon is exactly the same thing but with different interpretations.
-To get the different interprations, we only need to view everything as a matrix and then apply the conjugate transpose of the matrix as usual.
+And this representation is exactly the same thing but with different interpretations.
+To get the different interpretation, we only need to view everything as a matrix and then apply the conjugate transpose of the matrix as usual.

 ---

-### Notes and Additional Properties
+### **Notes and Additional Properties**
 This matrix is pretty important to the idea of [[SVD]] and [[QR]].

 And some of it's properties are explored in [[HW1 Mistakes]].